What is the Hydrogen Breath Test for Lactose Intolerance?

 The hydrogen breath test measures the amount of hydrogen in the breath.
 Normally, no hydrogen is detectable in the breath.
 However, undigested lactose leads to the formation of various gases including hydrogen, by bacteria in the colon.
 The hydrogen is absorbed from the intestines, carried through the bloodstream to the lungs, and exhaled.
 In the test, the patient drinks a lactose-loaded beverage, and the breath is analyzed at regular intervals.
 Hydrogen in the breath means improper digestion of lactose.
 Certain foods, medications, and smoking can affect the test’s accuracy and may need to be avoided before the test.

-A baseline hydrogen level in your breath will be obtained at the time of your first visit.
-This requires only that you breath into our machine.
+- A baseline hydrogen level in your breathe will be obtained at the time of your first visit.
+This requires only that you breathe into our machine.
 Formal testing will be performed at your next visit.

 - On the day before testing, do not eat beans, bran, or high fiber cereals.